naacl2022-srw/naacl2022-srw.github.io/cfp.md

 - Each participant is also assigned a mentor - an experienced researcher - who can provide valuable advice on the submission during the pre-submission period and mentoring during the conference.

 ## Important Dates
-- Submission for mentoring deadline: December 17, 2021.
+- Submission for mentoring deadline: Feb 1, 2022.
-- Papers submission deadline: March 11, 2022.
+- Papers submission deadline: Mar 25, 2022.
-- Reviews due: April 15, 2022.
+- Reviews due: Apr 29, 2022.
-- Acceptance notification: April 20, 2022.
+- Acceptance notification: May 8, 2022.
-- Camera-ready papers due: May 6, 2022.
+- Camera-ready papers due: May 20, 2022.

 __All deadlines are calculated at 11:59 pm (UTC-12 hours)__